-Shambhavi riffs on teachings about spiritual practice by the 14th century naked, wandering, Kashmiri yogini: Lalleshwari.
+Shambhavi riffs on teachings about spiritual practice by the 14th century naked, wandering, Kashmiri yogini and poet: Lalleshwari.
 Yeah, even really great practitioners need to strip themselves of useless ideas about spiritual life and have bad days getting woke!
 A podcast from Satsang with Shambhavi

 Podcast First Words

 Since I moved to Maine I get asked, “You talk a lot about practice, what do you mean?”
 Usually when I get that question, I say, “Well, I mean things like mantra and meditation.
 That’s practice.”
 But we also have other ideas about practice.
 One idea that can be a big obstacle is that it should always feel good.
 And even more obstacle laden is the idea that we should feel, understand, and know that we are progressing every single time we do any practice.